pymc-devs/pymc-examples/myst_nbs/mixture_models/gaussian_mixture_model.myst.md

 plt.hist(x, 40);
 ```

 In the PyMC model, we will estimate one $\mu$ and one $\sigma$ for each of the 3 clusters.
-Writing a Gaussian Mixture Model got significantly easier from PyMC 4.0.0b6 onwards with the introduction of `pm.NormalMixture`.
+Writing a Gaussian Mixture Model is very easy with the `pm.NormalMixture` distribution.

 ```{code-cell} ipython3
 with pm.Model(coords={"cluster": range(k)}) as model: